Tyelab/AlphaClass/README.md

 # Labeling data
 AlphaClass is a supervised classification method, which means it must have labeled data on which to train a model.
 Creating the training data is a two step process *Extraction* and *Annotation*.

 **Extraction** First, the user must extract frames from the video showing the behavior to label and sorts them into separate folders for each behavior.
-For example, if I extract 1000 frames, I would then divide them into folders for Rearing, Nothing, Grooming, Huddle.
-It is a good idea to include the 'Nothing' label to show negative examples, where none of the behaviors are happening.
+For example, if I extract 1000 frames, I would then divide them into folders for Rearing, Grooming, Huddle.
+It is a good idea to include negative examples, that is, example images that do not show the labeled behaviors.
+However, do not include the label "Nothing" or "None".
 We have provided a jupyter notebook to extract individual frames from a video and save them as single images.
 See the labeling_tools/extract_frames/.

 **Annotation** Next, a point must be placed at the approximate location of the behavior in the image.
 The image name, image size, training label, and label location is put into a csv format.
 You will use a single csv for training AlphaClass (the csv can include multiple labels).
 We recommend using the website www.makesense.ai to help with annotation.
 1. Go to www.makesense.ai